golioth/docs/docs/connectivity/2-credentials/2-signed-urls.md

 In order to use signed URLs, they must first be enabled in [project settings](https://console.golioth.io/project-settings).
-The project must also have any Certificate Authority (CA) certificates used in device authentication uploaded as described in the [PKI documentation](/connectivity/credentials/pki#integrating-with-golioth).
+The project must also have any Certificate Authority (CA) certificates used in device authentication uploaded as described in the [Offline PKI documentation](/connectivity/credentials/pki/offline-pki#integrating-with-golioth).

 :::tip
 Signed URLs can only be used with `GET` requests.